Syntax Definitions

 pop: true

-, onto the context stack.
+A second pattern has been added to the main context that matches a double quote character (note that '"' is used for this, as a standalone quote would be a YAML syntax error), and pushes a new context, string, onto the context stack.
 This means the rest of the file will be processing using the string context, and not the main context, until the string context is popped off the stack.

 The string context introduces a new key: meta_scope.
-This will assign the string.quoted.double.c
+This will assign the string.quoted.double.c scope to all text while the string context is on the stack.

-context has two patterns: the first matches a backslash character followed by any other, and the second matches a quote character.
+The string context has two patterns: the first matches a backslash character followed by any other, and the second matches a quote character.
 Note that the last pattern specifies an action when an unescaped quote is encountered, the string context will be popped off the context stack, returning to assigning scopes using the main context.

 When a context has multiple patterns, the leftmost one will be found.
 When multiple patterns match at the same position, the first defined pattern will be selected.

-Meta Patterns
+Meta Patterns🔗

-- meta_scope
+meta_scope

 This assigns the given scope to all text within this context, including the patterns that push the context onto the stack and pop it off.

-- meta_content_scope
+meta_content_scope

 As above, but does not apply to the text that triggers the context (e.g., in the above string example, the content scope would not get applied to the quote characters).

-- meta_include_prototype
+meta_include_prototype

-Used to stop the current context from automatically including the
+Used to stop the current context from automatically including the prototype context.

-to remove all scope names.
+This setting allows removing scope names from the current stack.
+It can be an integer, or the value true to remove all scope names.
 It is applied before meta_scope and meta_content_scope.
-This is typically only used when one syntax is embedding another. - meta_prepend 4075
+This is typically only used when one syntax is embedding another.

 A boolean, controlling context name conflict resolution during inheritance.
 If this is specified, the rules in this context will be inserted before any existing rules from a context with the same name in an ancestor syntax definition.

-- meta_append 4075
+meta_append

 A boolean, controlling context name conflict resolution during inheritance.
 If this is specified, the rules in this context will be inserted after to any existing rules from a context with the same name in an ancestor syntax definition.